cloudsen12PLUS/cloudsen12PLUS.github.io/_data/content/single/home.md

     title: About us
     description:
     text: >-
-      The CloudSEN12 project initiated in Peru, supported by the universities of Salzburg, San Marcos, and Valencia.
-It stemmed from the necessity to tackle the challenge of working with images contaminated by clouds in South America, where cloud detection algorithms usually perform poorly.
-Due to the absence of suitable datasets for regions outside Europe and the US, we created CloudSEN12, an unbias globally distributed dataset.
-After the dataset’s release and receiving valuable feedback, the team was motivated to improve further, leading to CloudSEN12+, where, with the acquired knowledge, we refined the dataset to ensure maximum trustworthiness.
+      The CloudSEN12 project was officially started in Peru with the guidance of [**Z_GIS**](https://www.plus.ac.at/geoinformatik/?lang=en) and the [**ISP**](https://isp.uv.es/).
+This initiative addresses the challenge of processing cloud-contaminated imagery, focusing in Tropical regions, where existing cloud detection algorithms frequently underperform.
+We attribute this shortcoming to the lack of *adequate labels in the training data*.
+To address this issue, we created a **high-quality**, **globally** distributed dataset to improve cloud detection capabilities.
+After the dataset’s release in 2022 and receiving valuable feedback, the team was motivated to improve further.
+This led to **CloudSEN12+**, where, with the acquired knowledge, we refined the dataset to ensure maximum trustworthiness.

       **Mission:**